 About 5-10% of those would have earned professional coaching

 Assess the nature of those lawyers’ challenge: Generation or Conversion, and match the tool and investment to that.

 Analyze lawyers’ non-billable-hour credit claims for BD activity.
-Segregate the number of actual sales calls with specific stakeholders at specific companies vs. other more generalized activity.
+Cull the number of actual sales calls with specific stakeholders at specific companies vs. other more generalized activity.

 Compare those sales efforts against actual files opened with those companies within 30 days of the last sales activity.
 This will give you a crude estimate of their closing ratio, and tell you whether they need a higher closing percentage or more opportunities, or both.
 (There are other values ascertainable from that data, e.g., whether they abandon sales efforts prematurely, or gratuitously stick with them too long.)

 To solve the Conversion problem, provide ad hoc sales coaching for each immediate opportunity.
 This can be especially valuable with successful rainmakers, who often have no way of knowing their actual skill level.
 Think of it as a Good-to-Great option, which can make them much more efficient, and improve their ability to demonstrate value, which improves their pricing power and profitability.
 If can also free them from the prison of clients demanding that they personally perform more work on the matter than is prudent.

 To solve the Generation problem, provide a minimum of six months of ongoing weekly coaching.
 At the end of six months, evaluate their participation, activity level, and consistency.

 Have all lawyers who completed the confidence survey repeat it and compare the results with the one completed at the program’s outset.